 Just one cup of black beans contains sixteen grams of fiber – more than half the daily recommended intake.
-This is crucial for healthy digestion, helping to keep you full longer, and preventing chronic illnesses like heart disease and cancer.
+This is crucial for healthy digestion, helping to keep you full longer, and preventing chronic illnesses.
 Adequate fiber intake helps lower LDL (“bad”) cholesterol, which in turn reduces the chance of developing heart disease.
 The potassium levels of black beans can also help lower blood pressure levels.

 Black beans are an incredible source of plant protein.
 Just one cup contains fifteen grams of protein, which is almost as much as a small serving of chicken.
 The combination of protein and fiber in beans is a winning package when it comes to maintaining healthy blood sugar levels.
 This makes them an ideal base for dessert since these sugary treats can normally send blood sugar through the roof.
 By maintaining control over blood sugar, you prevent an unnecessary insulin response, which in turn helps prevent the risk of metabolic syndrome and type 2 diabetes.

 Beans often have a reputation for increasing bloat and gassiness.
 This is simply because most people are not getting adequate fiber on a regular basis, so the amount of fiber in beans can be a shock to the system.
 When you regularly include legumes and other fibrous foods in your daily diet, your body will not have this response.
 In fact, when your body is used to fibrous foods like black beans they will have the opposite impact – keeping bloat and constipation at bay.
 If you find you are still having trouble digesting them, it might be time to bring in digestive enzymes.